 An IEP Meeting can be all of these things too!
 One thing that helps is to come fully prepared.
 Consider asking a friend, another parent in your community, or a relative to attend the IEP meeting with you.
 They can take notes so that you can listen and be fully engaged as an active participant.

-If you are in need of support, find out more information through the California Hands & Voices ASTra program.
 Please note that California Hands & Voices, including our ASTra Advocates, do not provide legal advice, or represent that their advice equates to legal counsel.
 Nothing in the relationship between the parent requesting support and the ASTra advocate should be construed as legal advice.
 California Hands & Voices strongly recommends that anyone seeking legal advice get an attorney.